Kshatriyaprithviraj/ImageProcessing-comicReader/README.md

 # ImageRecognition-comicReader 🔭
-This is a simple image recognition app (or Image processing app, in the strict sense) to process image pass to it as input.
+This is a simple image recognition app (or Image processing app, in the strict sense) to process image passed to it as an input.

 # ToolBox 🧰
 * python@3.9.1